 - Canon Foreigner: Introduced into the story thanks to a translation glitch in the subtitles.Explanation

-> - Dung Fu: Seems to be skilled in this.Allah Gold: The Good Elephant in airship dropped what things?
+- Dung Fu: Seems to be skilled in this, probably for being an elephant and well, producing a lot of dung.Allah Gold: The Good Elephant in airship dropped what things?

-> - FaceHeel Turn: He's mentioned in The Novelty Desire by Mr. Thoreau as working for the Empire.
+- FaceHeel Turn: He's mentioned in The Novelty Desire by Mr. Thoreau as working for the Empire.
 Although, he doesn't seem to have changed otherwise.

 - The Ghost: Allah Gold, Ratio Tile and D all talk about the Good Elephant, but we never actually see him.

 - Honorable Elephant: Very much regarded this way.

 - War Elephants: With the twist of being involved in airship combat.

 - You Killed My Father: After turning to the Dark World, Allah Gold suggests the Good Elephant caused his mother's death.Allah Gold: I can't lose again.
 Your elephant loses my mother so.